What is menopause?

 In treating the health and well-being of the whole person, TCM takes into account the presenting symptomatic profile of the entire person through their relation to their environment and social situations, and their personal emotional responses to these.
 In addition, the symptomatic profile of a woman can be determined through tongue and pulse monitoring, and the physical symptoms which they experience.
 TCM therapy is based on recognizing one’s symptom patterns, which indicates the whole health profile of the individual.

-Acupuncture treatment aims to balance energies, adding energy where it is needed, and dissipating energy when it is too concentrated, by moving energy that is stagnant.
+The best acupuncturist in Melbourne treatment aims to balance energies, adding energy where it is needed, and dissipating energy when it is too concentrated, by moving energy that is stagnant.
 Chinese herbs work synergistically with acupuncture to create a state of continuity in clearing heat and nourishing Yin between treatments.
 Chinese medicine does not work like hormone therapy, which continues to artificially maintain hormone levels, but instead aims to treat one’s overall health and well-being.
 This is done through individualized treatments for each woman based on her personal condition and stage of menopause.

 How we can help